 So, in full disclosure, I have not looked to see if this kind of thing already exists.
-Please don’t ridicule me if you have something like this you found at Harbor Freight or some where.
+Please don’t ridicule me if you have something like this you found at Harbor Freight or somewhere.
 I’m going to quietly (maybe ignorantly) bask in knowing that sometimes the simple things really are the creative solutions.
-That said, please share if you know of something that exists.
+That said, please share in the comments below if you know of something that exists.
 I’m sure other readers are also interested.

 Now It’s Your Turn For Creative Solutions